As an introvert, one of the hardest things for me to do is walk into a crowded room of people I don’t know.

 Three Ways to Meditate

-- One way to meditate is to focus on your breath.
-Think of breathing out your cares and worries, while breathing in the Holy Spirit.
+1) One way to meditate is to focus on your breath.
+Think of breathing out your cares and worries, while breathing in the peace that comes from the Holy Spirit.
 You can also focus on one of God’s promises or attributes as you breathe slowly.

-- Another way to meditate is to focus on Scripture.
-While you read a passage of God’s word, slow down.
+2) Another way to meditate is to focus on Scripture.
+While you read a passage of God’s word, SLOW DOWN.
 Think about each phrase and what it might have meant to the original readers.
 And then consider if God has anything to say to you through the passage.

 In a devotional by Jess Connolly, she talks about how she had developed a fear of flying after an episode of turbulence on a flight.
 She discussed this with her counselor who told her: